Advanced R answers

 nrow()

-To make this clearer I’m going to select only the columns I’m using.
-This isn’t necessary (the rest of the code will still work if I don’t do this), but it makes it a little easier to see what’s going on whilst developing the chain of operations.
+To make this clearer we can select only the columns we’re using.
+This isn’t necessary (the rest of the code will still work if this isn’t done), but it makes it a little easier to see what’s going on whilst developing the chain of operations.

-In the final plot the linear scaling of chromosome size wasn’t all that informative so I plotted it on the log size which shows the overall trend more clearly.
+In the final plot the linear scaling of chromosome size wasn’t all that informative so we can use a log scale which shows the overall trend more clearly.

 genomes %>%